Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 Again, each row where $\lnot r$ is true is highlighted.
 And, you can see that in each of those rows, $p\lor\lnot p$ is true as well.
 Thus, the entailment holds.

 Now you've seen two different ways of deriving conclusions from propositional formulae.
 There is a very nice relationship between the two: propositional logic is said to be _sound_ and _complete_.

+>Soundness means that every time you prove something syntactically, the result will hold if you write out the truth tables.
+{.important}

-Soundness means that every time you prove something syntactically, the result will hold if you write out the truth tables.
-Completeness goes the other way around - if you can show that some entailment holds in a truth table, then there must exist a syntactical proof for that.
+>Completeness goes the other way around - if you can show that some entailment holds in a truth table, then there must exist a syntactical proof for that.
+{.important}

 Therefore, you are completely free to switch between working with syntax and semantics.
-In other words, everything that is provable is true, and everything that is true has a proof.
+In other words, **everything that is provable is true, and everything that is true has a proof**.

 If you are working with a lot of propositional atoms, it may be wise to use a syntactical approach, because for each additional variable, the number of lines in your truth table will double.
 However, if you can't find a syntactical proof, even after lots of effort, you can use the truth tables to make sure that such a proof even exists in the first place.